brnhensley/WordCounter/README.md

 ## _Technologies Used_

-I used C# and DuckDuckGo to build this program.
+I used C#, Razor, and DuckDuckGo to build this program.

 ### _License_